Developing a comprehensive test strategy means never having to ask, “Where do we begin?”

 Your QA test strategy is a blueprint for efficient, comprehensive testing.
 It is a high-level unchanging document that defines your enterprise’s quality standards, stakeholder roles and timelines, as well as testing, tracking and reporting protocols.

 Your test strategy should lay out your enterprise’s overall approach to QA.
+Typically, a test strategy is planned well in advance before initiating any project or sprint.
+Moreover, it should be easily customizable to be able to serve the specific needs of the project.
 Your test managers, developers, testers and product stakeholders will all use it for fundamental guidance on:

 - The best use of automation and manual testing